 We had quite

-a bit of rain the last couple days so I’m thinking it should be a good day to see some
+a bit of rain the last couple days so I’m thinking it should be a good day to go waterfall chasing.
+I have a couple places in mind that

-I’ve been meaning to go check out and end up in Sand Gap deciding on Native
+I’ve been meaning to go check out and end up in Sand Gap at Native

 American Falls.
 The parking area is on